0LNetworkCommunity/documentation/docs/validators/genesis.md

 ## High Level Ceremony Steps

-1. Cleanup
+1. Operator Name & Cleanup
-3. Fetch Source & Verify Commit Hash
+2. Fetch Source & Verify Commit Hash
-4. Build `libra-framework` Packages
+3. Build `libra-framework` Packages
 4. Account Preparation and Adding GitHub PAT
 5. Pre-Genesis Registration
     - **Stop**: Wait for the coordinator to merge all PR's.
 Step 8 can be done while you wait